Kamaloohua

 Kamaloʻohua (also called Kamalu-Ohua) (ca. 1416) was a High Chief in ancient Hawaii, according to Hawaiian mythology, and is mentioned in old legends and chants.
 He was Moʻi - King of the island of Maui.
 He was the king of Maui island.

 It is said that he was a descendant of mythical chief Paumakua of Maui.

 There is no any archaeological record for him.

 Family

-In ancient chants genealogy of Kings of Maui is described.
+In ancient chants the genealogy of Kings of Maui is described.

 Kamaloʻohua was a son of King Kuhimana and his sister Kaumana I and thus grandson of King Alo of Maui and his wife Moekeaea.

 He married woman named Kapu, but her parents are not known.
 (For a meaning of her name, see kapu.)

 Their son was King Loe of Maui and their grandson was King Kahokuohua of Molokai.

 Legends

 There are two famous legends about Kamaloʻohua.
-One legend inform us about great war.
+One legend informs us about a great war.

 War

 According to the legend, Kamaloʻohua was attacked, defeated, and taken as prisoner by King Kalaunuiohua of Hawaiʻi island.
 Kalaunuiohua went on Oahu island, taking his prisoners with him.
 It is doubtful if Oʻahu had any recognised sovereign at the time.

 Later, Kamaloʻohua returned to his island and it was the time of peace.